RuABraun/texterrors/README.md

 # texterrors

-For calculating WER, CER and OOV-CER and getting detailed statistics.
+For calculating WER, CER, other metrics and getting detailed statistics.

 Does character aware alignment by default, core is C++ so is fast.